xulaq/xulaq/README.md

 </div>

-Note : the projects I've worked on are in private repositories, which is why they are not visible here.
+<div style="justify: content-center;"> Note : the projects I've worked on are in private repositories, which is why they are not visible here. </div>